FCHXWH823/LLM4ChipDesign/README.md

 ---

-## VeriThoughts: Enabling Automated Verilog Code Generation using Reasoning and Formal Verification
+## VeriThoughts: Automated Verilog Code Generation using Reasoning and Formal Verification
 **Motivation:**
 VeriThoughts is a novel dataset designed for reasoning-based Verilog code generation.
 We establish a new benchmark framework grounded in formal verification methods to evaluate the quality and correctness of generated hardware descriptions.
 Additionally, it presents a suite of specialized small-scale models optimized specifically for Verilog generation.
 Our work addresses the growing need for automated hardware design tools that can produce verifiably correct implementations from high-level specifications, potentially accelerating the hardware development process while maintaining rigorous correctness guarantees.